Quantum ESPRESSO: Parallelization

-The main components of the Quantum ESPRESSO distribution are designed to exploit the architecture of today's supercomputers characterized by multiple levels and layers of inter-processor communication.
-The parallelization is achieved using both MPI and OpenMP parallelization, allowing the main codes of the distribution to run in parallel on most or all parallel machines with very good performance.
+The main components of the Quantum ESPRESSO distribution are designed to exploit the architecture of today's supercomputers, which are characterized by multiple levels and layers of inter-processor communication.
+Parallelization is achieved using both MPI and OpenMP, allowing the main codes of the distribution to run in parallel on most or all parallel machines with very good performance.
+In recent years of development, Quantum ESPRESSO has increasingly adopted CUDA-based GPU acceleration across the different tools to improve performance.